LakshyaKhatri/twitter-clone/README.md

 # Twitter Clone
-A twitter clone built using React & Tailwind CSS.
-(In Progress)
+A twitter clone built using React & Tailwind CSS on Next.js Framework (In Progress)

 I'm sorry, I was bored.